International Women's Film Festival (France)

+History

-The Créteil International Women's Film Festival (in French Festival international de films de femmes de Créteil) is an annual event in Créteil, France, founded by Jackie Buet in 1978 to showcase the directing talents of female filmmakers who, at the time, had difficulty getting their films adequately distributed.
+The Festival international de films de femmes de Créteil was founded by Jackie Buet in 1978 to showcase the directing talents of female filmmakers who, at the time, had difficulty getting their films adequately distributed.
 The first festival was held in 1979 in Sceaux.
 It transferred to Créteil in 1985.

+As of 2024 it is known as the Festival International de Films de Femmes (FIFF).

+Description

 Located in Créteil, a city southeast of Paris, today the festival is 10 non-stop days premiering 50 or more new films directed by one or more women.
 The festival also offers film classes, thematic forums and debates.
 The competition is open to women from around the world who have made a feature-length documentary, a short length fiction and a documentary film.
-Their work is judged by a jury of 6 cinema professionals.

-The festival offers a number of prizes including several Audience awards and the "Grand Jury Prize."
+The festival offers a number of prizes, including several Audience awards and the "Grand Jury Prize."
 There is a festival archive containing more than 10,000 films by women.

-In 2005, recent directors featured include works from Hong Kong, Butterfly by MAK Yan Yan, Ho Yuk by YAU Ching and Lim Poh Huat by Lee Wong from Singapore.